10 Tips for Surviving Rain on Your Wedding Day

 - Tears – Symbolizing the last tears a bride will shed for the rest of her life (now that’s a tall order!)

-I don’t know about tradition, but my husband and I had rain a good part of our wedding day.
+I don’t know about the wisdom of these traditions, but my husband and I had rain a good part of our wedding day.
 Fortunately, the rain stopped before the ceremony and the clouds parted during our vows.
 I took that as a sign of good luck.
 Note that we’ve been married for 15 years and counting.

 1 – Create a Wet Wedding Weather Plan